Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Linear Presentation of Backward Decoding of Rate-1 Convolutional Codes

 \textbf{Theorem 3}: Given an encoder with a generator polynomial $g(x)=\frac{a(x)}{q(x)}=\frac{x^n+\cdots+a_1x+1}{x^n+\cdots+q_1x+1}$, the forward representation of its backward trellis can be implemented by its \textit{reverse memory-labeling encoder} of the same generator polynomial $g(x)$.

 Proof: See Appendix C. \\

 From Theorem 2, we know that the log-domain SISO forward decoding of a given general convolutional (GC) encoder with a generator polynomial $g(x)=\frac{a(x)}{q(x)}$ can be implemented by its dual encoder with the generator polynomial $q_{GC}(x)=\frac{q(x)z(x)}{a(x)z(x)}$, where $z(x)$ is the degree-$l$ minimum complementary polynomial of $a(x)$.
 Then according to Theorem 3, the log-domain SISO backward decoding of the GC code can be implemented by the\textit{ reverse memory-labeling encoder} of $q_{GC}(x)$.
-By combining Theorems 2 and 3, we can obtain the backward decoding duality, which is summarized in the following Theorem.
+By combining Theorems 2 and 3, we can obtain the linear presentation of backward decoding, which is summarized in the following Theorem.

-\textbf{Theorem 4 - Backward decoding duality of a general convolutional (GC) code:} We consider a general convolutional encoder with a generator polynomial of $g(x)=\frac{a(x)}{q(x)}=\frac{x^n+\cdots+a_1x+1}{x^n+\cdots+q_1x+1}$.
+\textbf{Theorem 4 - Linear presentation of backward decoding of a general convolutional (GC) code:} We consider a general convolutional encoder with a generator polynomial of $g(x)=\frac{a(x)}{q(x)}=\frac{x^n+\cdots+a_1x+1}{x^n+\cdots+q_1x+1}$.
 Let $z(x)$ be the degree-$l$ minimum complementary polynomial of $a(x)$.
 Its log-domain SISO backward decoding can be implemented by its dual encoder with \textit{reverse memory-labeling} and the generator polynomial of